 3. Benefit/Perquisite provider and receiver

-As per the provisions, the provider may be a resident or a non-resident, but the receiver must be a resident.
+As per the provisions laid down in the Income Tax Act, the provider may be a resident or a non-resident, but the receiver must be a resident.
 The implications of the same are tabulated hereunder:

 |Benefit/perquisite provider||Benefit/perquisite receiver||Implications|